-Our research and development expenses were \$282.9 million, \$296.8 million and \$387.0 million for the years ended December 31, 2023, 2022 and 2021, respectively.
-Since inception and through December 31, 2023, we have incurred a total of approximately \$3.2 billion in research and development expenses, a majority of which relates to the development of roxadustat, pamrevlumab and other HIF-PH inhibitors.
+Our research and development expenses were \$95.7 million and \$266.5 million for the years ended December 31, 2024 and 2023, respectively.
+Since inception and through December 31, 2024, we have incurred a total of approximately \$3.3 billion in research and development expenses, a majority of which relates to the development of roxadustat, pamrevlumab, FG-3246 and other HIF-PH inhibitors.
 We expect to continue to incur significant expenses and operating losses over at least the next few years as we continue to make investments in research and development to advance our product candidate portfolio.
-In addition, we expect to incur significant expenses relating to seeking regulatory approval for our product candidates and commercializing those products in various markets, including China.
 We consider the active management and development of our clinical pipeline to be particularly crucial to our long-term success.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time consuming.
-We started to implement a cost reduction effort in the second half of 2021, following the complete response letter ("CRL") for roxadustat in the U.S., and in the second half of 2023 in connection with our efforts to streamline operations to align with our business goals.
+We implemented cost reduction efforts in 2023 and 2024 in connection with our efforts to streamline operations to align with our business goals.
 As a result, operating expenses have decreased and may continue to decrease in certain areas over time.

-During the year ended December 31, 2023, we had a net loss of \$284.2 million, or net loss per basic and diluted share of \$2.92, as compared to a net loss of \$293.7 million, or net loss per basic and diluted share of \$3.14 for the prior year, primarily due to an increase in revenues and a decrease in operating costs and expenses.
+During the year ended December 31, 2024, we had a loss from continuing operations of \$153.1 million or loss from continuing operations per basic and diluted share of \$(1.53), as compared to a loss from continuing operations of \$323.0 million, or loss from continuing operations per basic and diluted share of \$(3.32) for the prior year, primarily due to a decrease in operating costs and expenses, offset by a decrease in revenues.

-Cash and cash equivalents, investments and accounts receivable totaled \$248.1 million at December 31, 2023, a decrease of \$194.5 million from December 31, 2022, primarily due to cash used in operations, partially offset by the net proceeds received under our senior secured term loan facilities and at-the-market program, discussed under the Liquidity and Capital Resources section below.
+Cash and cash equivalents, investments and accounts receivable totaled \$51.0 million at December 31, 2024, a decrease of \$157.6 million from December 31, 2023, primarily due to cash used in operations, discussed under the Liquidity and Capital Resources section below.